 Three stories are often heard with respect to cancer.
 First, that cancer is at epidemic proportions.
 It isn’t.
 Second, that having an abortion increases a woman’s chance of breast cancer later in life.
 It doesn’t.
 Third, that vitamin C at high doses helps cancer treatment.
 That one is still up in the air.

 Incineration of municipal solid waste to produce electrical energy and heat has been shown to be beneficial to the environment.
 The latest versions of such incinerators destroy dangerous organic chemicals and remove heavy metals from the effluent.

 Methane contributes to global warming, and its contribution is growing.
 Levels of atmospheric methane have gone up nearly 70% since 1950.
 There are many anthropogenic sources of methane, including industrial activities and agriculture, although the eructation and flatulation of cows makes only a modest contribution.

-There are several pathways to scientific discovery.
+There are several pathways to biomedical discovery.
 Some discoveries are the result of a realized intention, some are due to mass screening, some are serendipitous, and some are the product of modern genetics and biological homology.
 Most are a combination.

 Wild foxes avoid human contact.
 However, selection for “friendliness” in a Russia research lab has resulted in foxes that behave like friendly dogs.
 There is clearly a genetic component of this trait, but also an environmental one.
 This development is consistent with the Modern Synthesis abouit population genetics, which says that multiple versions of genes already exist in the population, and will emerge rapidly when properly selected for.

-Blue-green algae, or cyanobacteria, can severely disrupt bodies of water when they undergo massive blooms.
+Blue-green algae, or cyanobacteria, can severely affect bodies of water when they undergo massive blooms.
 This is currently happening in Florida.
 But cyanobacteria have been important in other ways: they were probably responsible for creating an oxygen-rich atmosphere on earth, and they undergo a genetically well-understood type of circadian rhythm.